 The majority of survey respondents represented business support organizations, such as innovation agencies, incubators, accelerators.
 The survey revealed that the intermediaries general understanding of how blockchain technology works is rather average (2.6 out of total 5).
 As expected, the associations which occur when hearing blockchain, mainly consist of cryptocurrencies and financial technologies, which can be assumed as pre-judgements of the narrower technology application opportunities.
-When asked to select top-3 sectors/industries, the most popular ranked was: 1st place Fintech, 2nd - ICT, 3rd - Transportation and storage (see figure 7).
-The results are notably similar to the report "Blockchain in SMEs Maturity Report 2020" top sectors analysis, mentioning fintech and ICT industries as most popular among blockchain technology adopters, however Wholesale and Retail wasn't mentioned among the top industries.
+When asked to select top-3 sectors/industries, the most popular ranked was: 1st place Fintech, 2nd - ICT, 3rd - Transportation and storage.
+The results are notably similar to the report "blockchain in SMEs Maturity Report 2020" top sectors analysis, mentioning fintech and ICT industries as most popular among blockchain technology adopters, however Wholesale and Retail wasn't mentioned among the top industries.

-25 Deloitte, Deloitte's 2020 Global Blockchain Survey, 2020: https://www2.deloitte.com/content/dam/insights/us/articles/6608 2020-global-blockchain-survey/DI CIR%202020%20global%20blockchain%20survey.pdf
+32 Deloitte, Deloitte's 2020 Global blockchain Survey, 2020: https://www2.deloitte.com/content/dam/insights/us/articles/6608_2020-global-blockchain-survey/DI_CIR%202020%20global%20blockchain%20survey.pdf

-Figure 7.
-Survey answers on selecting top-3 sectors
+Figure 7 Survey answers on selecting top-3 sectors